-Do You Have To Register to Homeschool in QLD?
+Do You Have To Register When Homeschooling in QLD?

 Yes!
 You are legally required to register to homeschool in QLD if: your children don’t attend a school, are between the age of 6 to 15, you live in QLD and are an Australian citizen or resident.
 If your child is between the age of 15 to 17 then other rules apply such as part time work and/or having another form of education such as TAFE or Uni.

 However, there are always exceptions to the rule; some visa’s do not require you to register.
 If you don’t have a QLD address, then you cannot register to homeschool in Queensland.
 For example – a homeschooling parent registered in New Zealand but living in Brisbane, whose children were New Zealand residents may not need to register.
 It is a grey area.